 If you are interested in applying to be included on one or more of the court’s resource lists or if you are already on a list and would like to submit updated information, submit a complete application for EACH list you would like to be considered for, using the following forms:

-Resource provider applications should be mailed or faxed to the Family Court Services Manager at:
+Resource provider applications should be mailed, faxed or emailed to the Family Court Services Manager at:

 4175 Main Street 2nd floor

 Family Law Code §302 indicates, in part, an unmarried person under 18 years of age may be issued a marriage license upon obtaining a court order.

 The following documents are required to be submitted in order for the court to consider a minor marriage application;